edespino/cloudberry-site/docs/sys-utilities/gprestore.md

 **--with-globals**

 Optional.
-Restores Cloudberry Database system objects in the backup set, in addition to database objects.
+Restores Apache Cloudberry system objects in the backup set, in addition to database objects.

 **--with-stats**